Keeping your little ones clean when you’re travelling away from home can be no easy task!

-4. Baby Joy Collapsible Baby Bathtub – best all-rounder
+4. TPN Collapsible Baby Bathtub – best all-rounder

 A great foldable solution which also includes a soft mesh sling so baby can be reclined from newborn.
 It should grow with your infants to around 3 years old, and includes a non-slip mat.

-It comes in Blue, Green & Pink trim and has handy little extras such as soap trays and a hanging hook.
+It comes in Blue, Gray & Pink trim and has handy little extras such as soap trays and a hanging hook.